 As a retail store owner/manager, the questions you should be asking now are: how do I figure out my customers’ favorite products?
 How do I set up my store to make navigation easy for all visitors?
 How many checkout counters do I need to eliminate queues?

-Customer Counting System: Measures store traffic
+1. Customer Counting System: Measures incoming and outgoing store traffic

-For example, if many customers are buying shoes, put the socks aisle close-by.
+For example, if many customers are buying shoes, put the socks aisle close by.
 If a lot of people are buying chocolates and perfumes, introduce a small discount to convince other store visitors to do the same.

-Queue Management System: Tracks queues and lost sales opportunities
+3. Queue Management System: Tracks queues and lost sales opportunities

-Business Intelligence Platform: Converts customer behavior data to business reports
+5. Business Intelligence Platform: Converts customer behavior data to business reports

 The Business Intelligence Platform is a reporting tool that helps store managers make sense of customer behavior.
 It converts unintelligible data into easy-to-understand analytics and business reports.